 Includes: Lead Teacher, Parents/Guardians, and Student.

 Eighty to ninety percent of student behaviors are addressed at the Classroom Management Level, and the Lead Teacher documents accommodations and interventions.
-Chronic behaviors that prove non- responsive to these strategies are moved to the Administration Level I. Incident reports are completed by the person witnessing/reporting the event and signed by the Lead Teacher and Section Director.
+Chronic behaviors that prove nonresponsive to these strategies are moved to the Administration Level I. Incident reports are completed by the person witnessing/reporting the event and signed by the Lead Teacher and Section Director.
 The report is then emailed to the parent.
 These reports along with any documentation (eg. phone logs, behavior plans, emails, etc.) will be submitted and filed with the Section Director.
 Lead teachers may request the support of the MTSS team.
-Please see the Student Handbook for examples.